dreamportdev/Osdev-Notes/02_Architecture/04_InterruptHandling.md

 *Authors Note: This section is biased towards how I usually implement my interrupt handling.
 I like it because it lets me collect all interrupts in one place, and if something fires an interrupt I'm not ready for, I can log it for debugging.
 As always, there are other ways to go about this, but for the purposes of this chapter and the chapters to follow, it's assumed that your interrupt handling looks like the following (for simplicity of the explanations). -DT*

 We introduced the `interrupt_dispatch` function before, and had *all* of our interrupts call it.
 The `dispatch` part of the name hints at it's function, but for clarity it's purpose it to call other functions within the kernel, based on the interrupt vector.
-There is also a hidden benefit here that we dont have to route one interrupt to one kernel function.
+There is also a hidden benefit here that we don't have to route one interrupt to one kernel function.
 An intermediate design could maintain a list for each vector of functions that wish to be called when something occurs.
 For example you might have multiple parts of the kernel that wish to know when a timer fires.
 This design is not covered here, but it's something to think about for future uses.
 For now we'll stick with a simple design which just calls a single kernel function directly.

 ```c
 void interrupt_dispatch()